-You put in all this effort into SEO and Internet marketing and you are just not getting the results you want.
+You put in all this effort into SEO for your law firm and Internet marketing and you are just not getting the results you want.

 You complete all your tasks and yet you see no results.
 Your blogs go unread, your emails are unopened, and your ads are not clicked.
 Each day you continue to put in the effort, but you can just tell that you are not gaining any traction.
 This is frustrating.
 You are following all of the advice that you read about in the books you purchased, and yet your small business is in a flat line for its growth.
 Are you sending out too many emails?
 Bidding for the wrong words with your Internet advertising?
 Is the Internet just for big businesses full of smart people in black turtlenecks?
 You feel the top of your back tense up from the stress – this will be a long week.